iranzo/stampython/README.md

   or prior days as data is obtained from RSS feed)
 - `/obichero <date>` to retrieve O bichero's strip for today or supplied date (today or prior days as data is obtained from RSS feed)
+- `/quico <date>` to retrieve Quico Jubilata's strip for today or suplied date
 - `@all` to ping all usernames for users in a channel
 - `stock <ticker>` to get trading quote for ticker in stock market